pierrepeterlongo/kmindex_benchmarks/tests_50_tara_stations/README.md

 #edit the the json files: adjust paths in db.json and db.with_suppressed.json to the directory where you built the database and check that file sizes for *.tr.bin and .vocab are correct in the corresponding json files  under tranTablesSZ and vocabSZ, respectively.
 Entry for vocabFLDS should reflect metadata fields in the list.txt file.
 ```

 **Note:** killed after 24 hours of computation time, with 32 threads and 350GB of RAM.
+First set was "harvesed" in approximately 21 hours.

+Estimated ETA is 21hx50 = 1050h = 43 days.

 ####  3.7.2. <a name='pebblescoutexpectedquery'></a> PebbleScout expected query